Educational Enrichment with Community Partners

-Since our founding, we have striven to educate the whole child — that is, the child as an intellectual, emotional, physical, and social being.
-By offering a diverse array of educational enrichment, we can explore and inspire each of these aspects of a child’s development.
-What’s more, learning opportunities that are different from those in the school environment can make a critical difference to youngsters who have aptitudes and/or learning styles that may remain untapped in a traditional classroom.
+Every day, OCC works hard to educate the whole child — every facet of the intellectual, emotional, physical, and social being.
+By offering a diverse array of educational enrichment, we explore and inspire each of these aspects of a child’s development.
+Learning that looks different from that in the school environment also makes a critical difference to youngsters with aptitudes and/or learning styles that may remain untapped in a traditional classroom.

 Every student in every classroom at Ossining Children’s Center benefits from a well-rounded enrichment lineup.
 Our offerings include: